mne-tools/mne-python/doc/source/manual/browse.rst

 a standard event file is consulted for the list of events.
 If this file is not present, the digital trigger channel, defined by the --digtrig option or the ``MNE_TRIGGER_CH_NAME`` environment variable is scanned for events.
-For more information, see Sections :ref:`BABBGJEA` and :ref:`CACDCHAJ`.
+For more information, see :ref:`BABBGJEA` and :ref:`CACDCHAJ`.

 In addition to the events detected on the trigger channel, it is possible to associate user-defined events to the data, either